MHD Turbulence: A Biased Review: The Frontier: Kinetic Turbulence

 Existing understanding of another basic high-beta MHD process, the small-scale dynamo, which I discussed at length in \secref{sec:dynamo}, is also potentially endangered by ubiquitous pressure anisotropies---but has survived the first contact with direct numerical experimentation, which required extra-large, ``hero'' kinetic simulations \citep{rincon16,kunz16,stonge18}.\footnote{``Hero'' they might have been, but they were only kinetic as far as ions were concerned, whereas electrons were fluid, with the usual resistive unfreezing of flux.
-There is as yet no demonstration of a dynamo in a plasma with kinetic electrons, and the only paper that tried to get such a dynamo, failed, because magnetic fields got Landau-damped away \citep{pusztai20}.} So far it appears that in this problem as well, changing magnetic fields render plasma more collisional in some effective sense and so large-$\Pm$ dynamo remains a relevant paradigm.
+There is as yet no demonstration of a dynamo in a plasma with kinetic electrons, and the only paper that tried to get such a dynamo, failed, because magnetic fields got Landau-damped away \citep{pusztai20}, but in a system with fairly low scale separations.
+Two other recent studies \citep{pucci21,zhou22} have got a little farther, showing that electron pressure anisotropy generated by externally driven flows in an unmagnetised plasma will lead to generation of microscale magnetic fields via Weibel instability (another pressure-anisotropy-driven instability, even smaller-scale than firehose and mirror, and, unlike them, requiring particles {\em not} to be magnetised); their plan is for these fields to serve as seed for a fully two-species-kinetic dynamo.} So far it appears that in this problem as well, changing magnetic fields render plasma more collisional in some effective sense and so large-$\Pm$ dynamo remains a relevant paradigm.
 The same conclusion was reached by \citet{stonge20}, who simulated dynamo action and saturation in MHD with Braginskii stress (the collisional limit of pressure-anisotropic dynamics).

 This line of investigation may be particularly rich in surprises because pressure-anisotropy stress undermines much of our basic intuition for ideal-MHD dynamics, not just modifies microscale plasma physics.
-This said, it is not entirely inconceivable that, at the end of the day (or of the decade), in some grossly coarse-grained sense, turbulent plasmas will just turn out to supply their own effective collisionality even where Coulomb collisions are rare---and so astrophysicists, with their focus on large-scale motions, need not be too worried about the validity of fluid models.
+This said, it is not entirely inconceivable that, at the end of the day (or of the decade), in some grossly coarse-grained sense, turbulent plasmas will just turn out to supply their own effective collisionality even where Coulomb collisions are rare---and so astrophysicists, with their focus on large-scale motions, need not be too worried about the validity of fluid models beyond requiring a few easily implementable tweaks.
 I hope life is not quite so boring, although, as a theoretical physicist and, therefore, a believer in universality, I should perhaps expect to be pleased by such an outcome.